tbrowder/Mi6-Helper/README.md

   * Publishing in the **Zef** Raku module ecosystem

-  * User choice of the brief descriptive text (recommended, but not require)
+  * User choice of the brief descriptive text (recommended, but not required)

   * `README.md` file source placed in a new `docs/README.rakudoc` file